 The gang-stalking incident is recorded by two of the gospel writers, Matthew and Mark, at Matthew 8:28-34 and Mark 5:1-17.
 I invite you to read both accounts in your Bible.
 As recorded, Jesus encountered two demon-possessed men, in the region east of the Sea of Galilee.
 So fierce were the demon-possessed man and his companion that no one dared to pass the area where they had their dwelling among the tombs.
 Under demon influence, the man named Legion walked about naked, and day and night he cried aloud and slashed himself with stones.
 All efforts to bind him, even with fetters and chains, were unsuccessful.
 Christ Jesus, however, freed this man and his companion from the power of the demons.
 Thereafter the expelled demons took possession of a herd of swine and caused these to rush over a precipice to their death in the Sea of Galilee.
 The freed man, in gratitude and faith, became a follower of Jesus Christ.

 Why can we say that this was, in fact, gang-stalking?
 Well, gang-stalking involves a group ganging up on one man as a form of harassment and torment.
 Interestingly, when Jesus asked the demons to identify themselves, the head demon said his name was Legion.
 What is the significance of his name?
 Well, in the Roman army of that day, a Legion was a division of 6000 soldiers.
 So, the demon was acknowledging by his name that there were possibly thousands of demons who mobbed and possessed this one man.
 They collectively tortured a single individual.
 Take note that this was a 24-hour pattern of abuse, that included sleep deprivation and physical and psychological torture.
 It had the effect of isolating the man from the public, forcing him to live naked in a cemetery.
 Can you see the striking similarities to modern day gang-stalking?
-Like demon mobbing, a large group of gang-stalkers participated in a collective attack on one person.
+Like demon mobbing, a large group of gang-stalkers participate in a collective attack on one person.
 The continuous barrage of psychological abuses is designed to isolate and destabilize the victim.